Easy DIY Garden Apron: Upcycled Tea Towel & Scraps

 Next, you want to stitch all the raw edges of the ticking fabric.

-For the front pocket, fold under 3 sides approx. 1/4 ” and approx. 1/2″ across the top edge.
-Then stitch all edges using a sewing machine straight stitch.
+For the front pocket, fold it under 3 sides, approx. 1/4 ” and approx. 1/2″ across the top edge.
+Then, stitch all edges using a straight stitch on a sewing machine.

-Then place the pocket on the center of the apron and stitch to the tea towel leaving the top edge open.
-Then run a stitch down the center of the pocket from top to bottom.
+Then, place the pocket in the center of the apron and stitch to the tea towel, leaving the top edge open.
+Then, run a stitch down the center of the pocket from top to bottom.
 This will form two pockets instead of one.

 How to Make the Apron Ties